| | |

 At any rate, it is a risk to some degree and don't forget that

-your opponent may wish to have their story told as well.
+your opponent may wish to have their story told as well.5.
+ENJOY THE EXPOSURE, PREPARE FOR NEW BUSINESS DON'T

 CHANGE WHO YOU ARE